whutddk/iRhythm/Readme.md

 -------------------------------

 ## Intruduction
-iRhythm is a Internet Radio,which can download music and play,while the music file in SD card can also be decoded and played.
+iRhythm is a Internet Radio,which can download music from online audition websites,decompression the file and play,while the music file in SD card can also be decoded and played.
+With the help of a FPGA, the digital music data in SPI format can be converted into I2S format,which can be recognize by audio D/A convertor.
+Through an amplifier outside,the online music can be play out from two big speaker.And it 's a really good feeling!

 ### Function
+* Online Music Crawling and Download
 * Decode Mp3 file
-* Online Music Crawling and Download
+* Protocol transit form SPI to I2S
+* Power Amplification
 * Performance data display

 ### System Architecture